-Find the best trains from Prato to Milan with Omio's travel partners Frecciarossa, Italo and Trenitalia from $12 (€10).
+Find the best trains to Milan from Prato with Omio's travel partners Frecciarossa, Italo and Trenitalia from $11 (€10).
 We can find you the best deals, schedules and tickets when comparing and booking the best route.

 On an average day, there are normally between one and three trains from Prato Milan.
 Per week, the total is around 15 trains that are offered.
 Several different factors may impact the total length of your trip between these two cities, including whether you will be required to switch trains before you arrive in Milan, and if so, how long your transfer is expected to take.
 Typically, you can plan on your voyage lasting just over 3h.
 Prato is approximately 182 miles (293 km) from the city center.
 Most trains that service this route are not direct, so you will most likely need to transfer trains at least once during your trip.
 You’ll never run out of things to see or visit in Milan, whether it’s going to the Duomo di Milano or exploring the Sforzesco Castle.